 To see if you have users with a Teams Exploratory license, you can go to the Microsoft 365 admin center > Billing > Licenses > and scroll to see if Microsoft Teams Exploratory is listed.
 If it is listed, you have users with a Teams Exploratory license.

 From this Microsoft 365 admin center page, you can also check if your Teams Exploratory licenses are a tenant-based or self-service trial.
 Select the Filter icon, scroll to Account type, and choose either Organizational or Self-service.
 If the Microsoft Teams Exploratory license appears with the Organizational filter, your Teams Exploratory trial is tenant-based.
 If the license appears with the Self-service filter, it's self-service.

 Step 1: When to upgrade

-To check when your organization’s Teams Exploratory trial is expiring and how many active users it has, go to Billing > Your products in the Microsoft 365 admin center.
+To check when your organization’s Teams Exploratory trial is expiring and how many active users it has, sign into the Microsoft 365 admin center and go to Billing > Your products.
 You’ll also be notified before the Teams Exploratory trial expires.

 You should make a plan to upgrade your users to paid licenses before the expiration date, so users don’t lose access to Teams.

 Users will lose access to Teams 30 days after the trial's expiration date.
 As long as users are assigned a paid license within 60 days of the expiration date, they can regain access to Teams and all content still exists.
 However, after 60 days, the users’ data is deleted.
 After a new license is assigned to the users to enable Teams functionality, if they are added within the grace period time frame, all content remains.
 For more information, see What happens to my data and access when my subscription ends?.